-On October 25, 1905, temporary lights were established on the Liston Range to serve the newly created channel, and the Port Penn Range was discontinued.
-The temporary Liston Rear Range Light consisted of a 100-foot-tall lamp post bearing a triangular lattice-work day mark and topped with a galvanized-iron headlight lantern.
-Daniel Bailey had been appointed keeper of the Port Penn Rear Range Lighthouse on July 1, 1904, and he continued to reside at that station while caring for the new temporary rear range light, located just a few miles away.
+On October 25, 1904, temporary lights were established on Liston Range to serve the newly created channel, and Port Penn Range was discontinued.
+The temporary Liston Rear Range Light consisted of a 100-foot-tall lamp post bearing a triangular lattice-work daymark and topped with a galvanized-iron headlight lantern.
+Daniel Bailey had been appointed keeper of Port Penn Rear Range Lighthouse on July 1, 1904, and he continued to reside at that station while caring for the new temporary rear range light, located just a few miles away.

-Around 1913, a second dwelling was constructed near the Liston Rear Range Lighthouse for an assistant keeper.
-The station was electrified sometime in the 1930’s, allowing the station to be fully automated and the dwellings to be sold.
-Only the small parcel of land around the base of the tower is now owned by the Coast Guard.
+The station was electrified sometime in the 1930s, allowing the station to be fully automated and the dwellings to be sold.
+Only the small parcel of land around the base of the tower was retained by the government.

 Photo Gallery: 1